First quarter 2022 update

 So the basic premise remains - this book is designed as a really useful resource.
 It is not pretending to be something that is 'essential' to the the evolution of model making just to relieve you of more of your dwindling modelling funds.
 No, it is still first and foremost, a sound resource, a guidebook, and the start of an open-ended learning journey without time limited skills or goals.

-All of my creative activities are on an extended hiatus until January 2023.
+All of my creative activities are on an extended hiatus until Early 2023.

 In the interim, here are some screen grabs of the main section contents, quick start guides - a pagination shot of the section and some teaser page shots.